Sapphy-Doyle/Python-Day-3-Project-Choose-Your-Own-Adventure/README.md

-# Python-Day-3-Project-Choose-Your-Own-Adventure
 Day 3 project of the 100 Days of Code: Python Challenge.
-A short 'Choose your own adventure' style interactive story.
+<br/>A very short and simple 'Choose your own adventure' style interactive story peice.
+<br/>The main use for this was to practice a bunch of the simple functions I've learned,
+<br/> i.e. if, elif, else statements.
+Functions, various string formattings, .case modifier etc.
+<br/>As well as learning how to print heavily formatted strings.